techidaily/site-youtube-data/source/_posts/ed-secrets-of-saving-youtube-thumbnails-in-various-formats-for-2024.md

 ![download thumbnail](https://images.wondershare.com/filmora/article-images/download-thumbnail5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 * Upon clicking on download, you will get the save as prompt to choose the destination that the thumbnail to be stored in.
 Then it is up to you to decide on the name you would want the thumbnail to have or just leave it with the default name.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **3\.
 How to Download YouTube Thumbnail by a Custom URL?**